top of page

 Is a PE Stamp And Wet Stamp The Same Thing?

-A PE stamp and a wet stamp are related but not identical.
-While both are used for document certification, the PE stamp specifically refers to the certification provided by a licensed Professional Engineer or PE.
-It signifies that the engineering work has been reviewed and approved by a qualified engineer, ensuring it complies with safety standards and regulations.
+A PE stamp and a wet stamp are closely related but not identical.
+While both certify documents, a PE stamp specifically signifies approval from a licensed Professional Engineer.
+It confirms that an engineer has reviewed and validated the design, ensuring compliance with safety codes and regulatory standards.

-In contrast, the term wet stamp refers to the physical stamping process of certifying documents, not limited to engineering.
-The wet stamp meaning involves the actual, physical imprint (often raised or inked) applied to a document by licensed professionals across different fields, including engineering, architecture, and surveying, to officially validate their work.
-While a PE stamp is a type of wet stamp, not all wet stamps are used exclusively by engineers.
+In contrast, the wet stamp meaning refers to the physical process of stamping documents, which isn’t exclusive to engineering.
+A wet stamp is a physical inked or embossed imprint applied by licensed professionals across industries like architecture, surveying, and notarization.
+Although a PE stamp is a type of wet stamp, not all wet stamps indicate engineering approval.

 Why Are Wet Stamps Or PE Stamps Important?